pykhaz/khcolors/docs/explanation.md

-1. Background and reason.

-    - Provide multiple examples and approaches of how to work with it

 During data visualization with `matplotlib`, in the form of plots of various types, choosing colours is essential.
 It is obvious that different lines or data series look much better in a single plot when they are represented in